 - Site visitors who have viewed specific product detail pages on your site

 - Buyers who haven’t engaged in any channel in 30 days

-If you can think of the segment, you can create a dynamic version of it.
+If you can think of the customer segment, you can create a dynamic version of it.
 However, it requires you to collect and unify a large amount of customer data in one central location.
-You need to be able to track your customer interactions across websites and devices as they make new purchases, click on items, and open your emails.
+You need to be able to accurately track all of your customer interactions across websites and devices as they make new purchases, click on items, and open your emails.
 Dynamic segmentation is nothing without the right customer data.

 Campaigns to drive conversions

 Once you set up dynamic segments of your prospects and buyers, the possibilities for marketing campaigns are truly endless.
 You can run a number of campaigns aimed at those specific segments, trying to drive new purchases and improve customer loyalty.
 Here are a few examples of campaigns you can try out on email, paid ads, or other channels:

 - High margin campaigns: Promote higher margin products to your highest LTV and AOV customers.

 - Cross category campaigns: If customers who love product X also love product Y, promote product Y to other customers who purchased product X.